umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 1. Select the text that will form the hyperlink.
 2. Click the **Insert/Edit Link** button to open the link properties slide-out menu.
 3. Select a page from the **Link to page** field.

    This will populate the **Link** and  **Link Title** fields automatically.
-4. Select the target window/frame to open the link in a new window or tab in the **Target** field.
+4. Select the **Target** field to open the link in a new window or tab.
 5. Click **Submit**.

 ![Link to a Page in Umbraco](images/Link-to-a-Page-v11.png)